Hall of Fame Honorees

 "... was a resourceful reporter, a vivid writer, a pioneer of the interview technique, an astute editor, and a successful salesman of his newspaper and his community.
 Moreover, he was recognized as the symbol of the New South based on the development of industry, diversification of agriculture, and reconciliation with the national government.
 Raymond B. Nixon [Grady's biographer] and others are clearly justified in referring to him as 'the Spokesman of the New South.'"

-Stricken ill on a speaking trip to Boston in December 1889, Grady developed pneumonia and died soon after his return to Atlanta.
-His death was reported nationally -- "One of the South's most brilliant sons," read the New York Times' obtiuary headline.
-And in Georgia the tributes to his brief but luminous career would continue for generations.
-Atlanta dedicated its new hospital to his memory in 1892 and Georgia's legislature declared that the state's 139th county be named for him in 1905.
-In 1921 Grady's alma mater, The University of Georgia, named its college of journalism for the Constitution editor.
+On a speaking trip to Boston in December 1889, however, Grady developed pneumonia and died soon after his return to Atlanta.
+His death was reported nationally: "One of the South's most brilliant sons," read the New York Times' obtiuary headline.
+In Georgia, the tributes to his brief but luminous career would continue for generations.
+Atlanta named its new hospital for Grady in 1892, and the atate's legislature named Georgia's newest county for him in 1905.
+In 1921 Grady's alma mater, the University of Georgia, named its college of journalism for the Constitution editor.

 The following titles may be found in the Hall of Fame Library: